 Extended-length SUV — also called a long-wheelbase SUV, is similar to full-size SUVs, but it has even larger cargo (130 in) and passenger space that can fit up to 8 or even 9 people.
 General Motors and Ford are among the automakers that are still actively building these types of SUVs in the United States.

-Factors that affect your SUV shipping cost:
+What factors affect your SUV shipping cost?

 - Size and weight of your SUV